 Conjunctivitis, commonly known as pink eye, is an inflammation of the thin layer of clear tissue over the eye called the conjunctiva.
 It is the most common type of eye diseases seen at Edmonton optometrist clinics.
-The good news is that pink eye can quickly be diagnosed with an eye exam, and it is typically easy to treat.

 Just like other parts of the human body, the eyes are susceptible to infection from bacteria, viruses, fungi, and parasites.
 Not sure exactly what an eye infection might look or feel like?
-Here is a guide to the symptoms to look out for, as well as tips on how to manage these symptoms before your exam.

 Did you know that pediatric eye exams are covered by the province of Alberta.
 Learn more about infant eye development and when you should bring your baby in for their first eye exam with us!